utkarsh2305/health-home-ai-guide/README.md

 podman build -t scribe:latest .
 ```

-Just remember, this is more of a "look, don't touch" kind of project when it comes to real patient data or medical decisions.
-If you do decide to run it, keep it strictly for personal learning or experimentation.

-## A Note from the Creator
+## Usage warning

 This project is a real mess.
 The code is sloppy, the paradigms are half-arsed, and I've mixed concerns like I'm tossing a salad.
 There's probably more duplicated boilerplate than actual functioning code, thanks to my liberal use of LLMs as coding assistants.

-It isn't remotely ready for any serious use but it's been an absolute blast to work and has been a great learning experience!
+This is very much a personal project and learning experience.
+If you're not sure how to run this or don't fully understand the limitations of current LLM technology in medicine, please don't use it in a clinical setting.
+The chat and RAG features, while cool, are unreliable and prone to hallucination.
+Especially if you use smaller models you will likely get awful treatment suggestions.

+The smaller models do an okay job at summarizing transcripts, but output is better with larger models (I like Llama 3.1 70B; Q4 is fine).
+ALWAYS verify the output.
+Even with large models you will encounter inconsistencies.

+Finally, expose this to the open internet at your own risk.
+There is no user authentication or backend encryption; your should definitely run this behind some kind of reverse proxy and auth solution.
+You've been warned!

 ## License